daveyoon64/turner/README.md

 1. It should push history state to the session history.
 2. It should coordinate session history with the app with onpopstate.
 3. It should handle URL routing.
-4. It should show a timestamp that shows elapsed time from time accessed minus when the story was posted.
-5. It should correctly number stories.
+4. It should correctly number stories.

 ## Completed
+1. ~~It should show a timestamp that shows elapsed time from time accessed minus when the story was posted.~~
 2. ~~It should have a footer that sticks to the bottom of the viewport, even while loading.~~
-3. ~~Refactor App.js into smaller components.~~
+3. ~~Refactor app into smaller components.~~
-4. ~~Refactor App.js to use React hooks.~~
+4. ~~Refactor app to use React hooks.~~
-5. ~~It should should show a loading page.~~
+5. ~~It should should show a pre-loader.~~

 ## Future Features
 1. It should be searchable using Elasticsearch (or another API)